Filing a Complaint

 Members of the Simmons community can choose to make a report directly to Public Safety.
 Public Safety will share

 reports of sexual harassment with the Title IX Coordinators.
 Public Safety can also provide support in a number of different ways, such as:

 - Providing assistance with filing a criminal complaint and working with the local law enforcement agency if requested to do so;

 - Supporting students in filing a no trespass order at Simmons or seeking a protection order in court;

 - Providing transportation to the hospital, if needed; and

 - Connecting Complainants with other resources, as needed.

 Boston Police Department (or other local law enforcement)

-If the misconduct is potentially criminal in nature, a Complainant can choose to file a criminal complaint.
+If the sexual harassment is potentially criminal in nature, a Complainant can choose to file a criminal complaint.
 Except where the Complainant is younger than eighteen (18) years old or there are concerns about an impending threat to the University community that justifies police involvement, the University will respect an individual's choice on whether or not to report an incident to local law enforcement.
 If requested, the University will assist individuals in making a criminal report and will cooperate with law enforcement agencies to the extent permitted by law.

-Simmons will take reasonable steps to respond to a report of misconduct in a manner consistent with a Complainant's request for confidentiality or request to forego an investigation.
+Simmons will take reasonable steps to respond to a report of sexual harassment in a manner consistent with a Complainant's request for confidentiality or request to forego an investigation.
 When determining how to respond, the University will weigh a Complainant's request for confidentiality against the obligation to provide a safe and non-discriminatory environment for the broader Simmons community.
 When circumstances require the University to override a request for confidentiality, the University will proceed with the utmost sensitivity and respect for the individuals involved, making every effort to protect their privacy.